Anyone who received spam texts or unwanted SMS messages on their cell phones.

 What You Can Do

-If a company is sending you spam texts or SMS messages, report the message to us using the form on this page.
-After you get in touch, one of the attorneys we work with may call or e-mail you to learn more about the messages you've received and to explain how you may be able to collect up to $1,500 per unwanted message.
+If a company is sending you spam texts or SMS messages, get in touch with an attorney in your area.
+You may be able to collect up to $1,500 per unwanted message.
 Remember to keep any messages you receive – deleting the text messages can significantly hinder your chances of recovering money.
+Unfortunately, the attorneys working with ClassAction.org are no longer handling these cases.

 Over the past several years, dozens of companies, including Burger King and Jiffy Lube, have been hit with class action lawsuits claiming they sent spam text messages without consumers’ consent and, in some cases, after being asked to stop.